-The city of Portbou in the COSTA BRAVA REGION is located just 3 kilometers from the French border, at the foot of the Pyrenees mountains.
+The city of Portbou in the COSTA BRAVA REGION is just 3 kilometers from the French border; in the same vein, at the foot of the Pyrenees mountains.
 It is included within the county of Alt Empordà, in the province of GIRONA, Catalonia in Spain.
 Portbou is the northernmost village of Costa Brava and has a population of only 1,307 people.
-The city frequently serves as the dropping off point for SNCF train arriving from France.
+Likewise, the city frequently serves as the dropping off point for SNCF train arriving from France.

 Find your accommodation now!